(For beginning students ages 3-5)

 Pre-Paid Semester Discounts:

 Tuition is due on Semester Orientation day.
-Paying for the semester as a whole lets me know that you are committed to your scheduled lessons, and helps me cover my studio costs (including group class space, materials, hiring accompanists, etc...).
+Paying for the semester as a whole lets me know that you are committed to your scheduled lessons, and helps me cover my studio costs (including teaching materials, hiring accompanists, recital space, etc...).
 Ideally, every student would attend all 15 weeks of lessons, but I know that sometimes the occasional conflict or family emergency will happen.
 2 group classes and 2 private lessons are automatically deducted from the total cost of your tuition as a form of insurance for these missed lessons.
 Additional missed lessons will not be re-imbursed, but can be made-up when time allows.
 (This only applies to Spring & Fall semesters.
 Summer lessons will be billed out monthly based on attendance.)

 Suzuki Early Childhood Education Graduation Discount: